Employee Scheduling: The Complete Guide for Small Teams

 Post the schedule at least 7 days in advance.
 Ideally 14.

-Even without legal requirements, advance notice reduces callouts by 20-30%.
+Even without legal requirements, advance notice reduces callouts.
 People who can plan their lives around their schedule actually show up for it.
+Teams that publish 2+ weeks ahead report 20-30% fewer last-minute absences.

 Step 5: Handle the exceptions